 This week, try to determine your children's goals of behavior and their negative approaches when they misbehave, then look for ways redirect them to positive approaches.
 Also, work on sidestepping power struggles without fighting or giving in.
+Share with your children how you spend quiet time with God and encourage them to begin doing this themselves.
 Our next session will focus on helping our children succeed in school and beyond.
 I look forward to seeing you then.